Texas State Energy Conservation Office

 The Scientific Method

-For this scientific method worksheet, students read over the basic steps of the scientific method and then apply those steps to a specific example.
-This worksheet has 8 short answer questions.
+In this scientific method learning exercise, learners read over the basic steps of the scientific method and then apply those steps to a specific example.
+This learning exercise has 8 short answer questions.

 Curated OER